jpurrutia/DataEngineeringZoomCamp/README.md

 - Using IAM to create a service account with the right roles and permissions to create a project
 - Finally, an Intro to Terraform - using terraform and Infrastructure as code to spin up cloud instances and resources by bypassing the user console

 Week 1 took some work to ensure environments were configured correctly and to establish a foundation for the rest of the course but there was a lot to learn about and a lot that served as a refresher from my past projects.
-I'm looking forward to the coming weeks.
+I'm looking forward to the coming weeks. <br>

 ### Week 2
 Topics: